-Emotional abuse is another broad type of mistreatment and may include manipulation, intimidation, humiliation, and emotional neglect.
+Emotional abuse is another broad type of mistreatment and may include:

-Sexual abuse does not have to involve physical contact of a sexual nature.
-Although rape and molestation do occur in nursing facilities, sexual abuse may also include such acts as making inappropriate comments or gestures, subjecting a resident to pornography or other sexually charged material, or even making unwanted jokes of a sexual nature.
+Sexual abuse does not have to involve physical contact.
+Although rape and molestation do occur in nursing facilities, sexual abuse may also include:

 Nursing home residents have long lists of needs to which caregivers have a duty to attend.
-That is why residents are in nursing facilities in the first place – if they could feed themselves, bathe themselves, drive themselves to the store, and remember to take their medication at the right time, they would probably still be living at home.
+That is why residents are in nursing facilities in the first place – if they could feed themselves, bathe themselves, drive themselves to the store, and remember to take their medication at the right time, 24-hour care might not be necessary.

-Signs of Abuse and Neglect in Nursing Homes
+Signs of Abuse and Neglect in Long-Term Care Facilities

 - Unexplained bruises or other physical injuries

 - Sudden and unexplained changes in personality or mood

 - Fear or reticence around a certain caregiver

 - Dirty clothes or bed sheets